adrianbparra/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+    Adaptive website is one that accomodate at specific breakpoints in design while fully responsive allows websites to look beautifully across thousands of devices and screen sizes.

 2. Describe what it means to be mobile first vs desktop first.

+    Mobile first is designing and coding for mobile devices first then expanding for larger screens.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    It adjust it so that 1rem equals 10px which makes it easier to adjust sizes.

 4. How would you describe preprocessing to someone new to CSS?

+    Processing input data that is unknown to css, edits it and allows it to be used as standard css.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    Variable is my favorite concept.
+I need to keep studying mixins with parametrics.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.